- Python 50.2%

 agents_dir - Provider integration: Access to all configured providers

-- Tool access: Can specify which MCP/agent tools to use
+- Tool access: Specify which tool servers to use via

 2. Tool Plugins